Trustroots/trustroots/README.md

 We use GitHub for code management and issue tracking.
 Feel free to [create an issue](https://github.com/Trustroots/trustroots/issues/new) there if you run into an issue setting up the system.

-The `master` branch is bleading edge development. `production` is what's running on our servers.
+The `master` branch is bleeding edge development. `production` is what's running on our servers.

 ## Developer communication